-4 weddings and a robbery?
-Hugh Grant seeks return of script
+Hugh Grant seeks return of script after theft from his car

-LONDON (AP) — British actor Hugh Grant has a plea for the thief who broke into his car: Please return the script that was inside.
+LONDON (AP) — British actor Hugh Grant has a plea for the thief who broke into his car: Please return the script that inside.

-Grant, who shot to fame in “Four Weddings and a Funeral” in 1994, tweeted about the theft late Sunday night.
+Grant, who shot to fame in “Four Weddings and a Funeral” in 1994, tweeted about the break-in late Sunday night.

 He said that in “the unlikely chance that anyone knows who broke into my car tonight and stole my bag, please try and persuade them to at least return my script.”

-There were, he added, many weeks “worth of notes and ideas.”
+There were, he added, many weeks’ worth of “notes and ideas.”

 Most Read Entertainment Stories